DrMiaow/node-video/readme.md

 This is a node.js module, writen in C++, that produces Theora/Ogg videos from the given RGB buffers.

-It was written by Peteris Krumins (peter@catonmat.net).
+It was originaly written by Peteris Krumins (peter@catonmat.net).
 His blog is at http://www.catonmat.net  --  good coders code, great reuse.

+It has been extended by James McParlane (drmiaow@gmail.com) His blog is at http://blog.metawrap.com -- good artists copy; great artists steal.

 ------------------------------------------------------------------------------